 TO BE PUBLISHED December 2019

-This seminar will assess the initial implementation of the National Retraining Scheme and next steps for its development.
+This seminar will focus on the development of the new National Retraining Scheme.

-Delegates will consider the approach being adopted by the National Retraining Partnership and how it can most effectively integrate into the existing skills, training and qualifications landscape.
+Delegates will also consider the approach being adopted by the National Retraining Partnership - using a phased method of implementation, initially rolling out on a limited scale, and targeting older workers and those without a degree - and how it can most effectively integrate into the existing skills, training and qualifications landscape.

-The seminar follows the recently published Post-18 Review of Education and Funding, which endorses the National Retraining Scheme, whilst recommending the introduction of a lifelong learning loan allowance, greater investment in ‘second chance learning’ - such as through the National Retraining Scheme - and for first full level qualifications at level 2 and 3 to be fully funded at any age.
+The seminar follows the Post-18 Review of Education and Funding, which endorses the National Retraining Scheme, while recommending the introduction of a lifelong learning loan allowance, greater investment in ‘second chance learning’ - such as through the National Retraining Scheme - and for first full level qualifications at level 2 and 3 to be fully funded at any age.

 With concerns over the funding of the scheme being raised by some in the sector, and with projected costs for the programme yet to be outlined, delegates will discuss cost expectations and sources of funding - including the potential balance of contributions from government, employers and users.

-They will discuss the possible size and scope of the programme and - with pilots initially focused towards adults in low-skilled work and occupations susceptible to automation - options for expansion into further sectors and workforce areas.
+They will discuss the possible size and scope of the programme - with pilots initially focused towards adults in low-skilled work and occupations susceptible to automation - and options for expansion into further sectors and workforce areas.
+Discussion will also examine the scope of the first phase of implementation, available only to adults aged 24 and older, qualified below degree level and within a certain wage threshold, and initially only within the Liverpool City Region.

-We expect discussion on what will be needed to create a programme that matches user needs so as to ensure high take-up and the involvement of hard-to-reach groups, particularly those lacking the time, money and confidence or the necessary skills to retrain.
+Delegates will also consider what will be needed to create a programme that matches user needs, ensures high take-up and the involvement of hard-to-reach groups - and those who are otherwise unlikely to receive retraining, particularly those lacking the time, money and confidence or the necessary skills to retrain.

 Further sessions discuss how careers advice and guidance will need to develop to support the creation of a culture of retraining and lifelong learning, which is cited as an overarching objective of the Scheme.